Animations showing basic orthodontic techniques used with the Invisalign® system.

 Cases involving minor tooth rotations can be suitable candidates for Invisalign® treatment.

-It's usually considered best suited for cases where the teeth have a rotation that's less than 20 degrees from normal.
+It's usually best suited for cases where the teeth have a rotation that's less than 20 degrees from normal.

 It's possible that Invisalign® might be used for just a portion of a patient's total treatment plan.

-Their case might be started with traditional braces, so to accomplish those types of tooth movements that can be difficult for removable aligners to make.
+- The case might be started with traditional braces, so to accomplish those types of tooth movements that can be difficult for removable aligners to make.

-cost for this type of treatment plan would be expected to be greater than if it was treated with traditional braces only.
+cost for this type of treatment plan would be expected to be greater than if it was treated with conventional braces only.